Thermalization in Quenched Open Quantum Cosmology: Numerical results

-\begin{itemize} \item In \Cref{fig:powerspectrumGS1}, the behavior of the power spectrum corresponding to the correlator $G^0_{\chi \chi}$ in the Fourier transformed space has been studied with respect to the mode functions.
+\begin{itemize} \item In \Cref{fig:powerspectrumGS1}, the behavior of the power spectrum corresponding to the correlator $G^0_{\chi \chi}$ in the Fourier transformed space has been studied with respect to the mode functions \footnote{In this paper for the numerical estimation purpose and to obtain the plots we have fixed the unit of the conformal time scales, $\tau$ and $\eta$ as ${\rm Mpc}$.
+This further helps us to make the quantity $|-k\tau|$ and $|-k\eta|$ dimensionless throughout the analysis performed in this paper.
+Because of such choice the wave number is measured in the units of ${\rm Mpc}^{-1}$.}.
 The difference in the effect of the choice of initial vacuum state can be very easily realized by seeing the behavior of the power spectrum for the lower modes.
 Three distinct lines are observed for the lower modes which suggest that the choice of initial vacuum has a non-trivial effect on the power spectrum.
 The amplitude of the correlator is the lowest for the Bunch Davies vacuum.
 However, the amplitude for the alpha and the Mota Allen vacua cross over, as can be clearly seen from the inset of \Cref{fig:powerspectrumGS1}.
 From higher modes, it is extremely difficult to capture the role of the initial vacuum state in the power spectrum, due to the overlapping of the curves in that region.
 However, it should be noted that the overlap behavior of the power spectrum is independent of the choice of initial vacuum and more or less follows an identical pattern for all the vacuum states.
 From this plot, it is also observed that upto a certain range of the mode $k$ the obtained spectra grows almost linearly.
 After crossing the value $k\sim 1.20~{\rm Mpc}^{-1}$ rapid oscillations with small amplitude can be observed, though the slope of the growth of the spectra in this region is higher than the previous one.
-From the present observational probes (Planck 2018 data \cite{Akrami:2018odb}) the amplitude of the scalar modes from the power spectrum has to lie within the range $\left(2.975\pm0.056\right)\times 10^{-10}$ at $68\%$ CL.
-From this plot, we have found that the amplitude of the spectrum exactly matches with the observed value within the range of the comoving scale $10^{-3}~{\rm Mpc}^{-1}\le k \le 0.2~{\rm Mpc}^{-1}$, which is a satisfactory finding of our analysis.
-Here it is important to note that for the observation purpose the pivot scale is chosen to be within the range of comoving scale $0.005~{\rm Mpc}^{-1}\le k \le 0.2~{\rm Mpc}^{-1}$, which again confronts well with our finding.
-Specific features appearing in the spectrum suggest that it should have spectral tilt ($n^{0}_{\chi\chi}=d\ln P^{0}_{\chi\chi}/d\ln k$), spectral running of the tilt ($\alpha^{0}_{\chi\chi}=dn^{0}_{\chi\chi}/d\ln k=d^2\ln P^{0}_{\chi\chi}/d\ln k^2$) and running of the running of tilt ($\beta^{0}_{\chi\chi}=d\alpha^{0}_{\chi\chi}/d\ln k=d^2n^{0}_{\chi\chi}/d\ln k^2=d^3\ln P^{0}_{\chi\chi}/d\ln k^3$) within the observed range from the Planck 2018 data \cite{Akrami:2018odb}.
-Due to the huge length of the paper we do not pursue these crucial possibilities explicitly.
-In the near future, we intend to explore these possibilities in detail.
+From the present observational probes (Planck 2018 data \cite{Akrami:2018odb}) the amplitude of the scalar modes from the power spectrum has to lie within the range: \bea {\cal P}_s=\left(2.975\pm0.056\right)\times 10^{-9}\quad {\rm at}\quad{\rm 68\% CL} \quad (Planck\; 2018\; data \rightarrow observed). \quad\quad\eea From this plot, we have found that the amplitude of the spectrum exactly matches with the observed value within the range of the comoving scale $10^{-3}~{\rm Mpc}^{-1}\le k \le 0.2~{\rm Mpc}^{-1}$, which is a satisfactory finding of our analysis.
+We have found from our theory the amplitude of the power spectrum at the pivot scale $k_*\sim 0.02{\rm Mpc}^{-1}$ is: \bea {\cal P}^{0}_{\chi\chi}(k_*\sim 0.02{\rm Mpc}^{-1})\sim 2.95\times 10^{-9}\quad({\rm estimated}),\eea where the CMB Planck observation takes place.
+Here all the modes crosses the horizon and goes to the sub horizon region for which we can clearly observe that the condition, $-k_*\tau\ll1$ is explicitly satisfied.
+Outcomes of the quantum fluctuations of modes becomes observationally only relevant when actually we have $-k\tau\leq 1$.
+From our analysis we have found that within a specific range of the wave number, $k\sim {\cal O}(10^{-3}-0.33){\rm Mpc}^{-1}$ the condition $-k\tau\leq 1$ is explicitly satisfied and we have obtained a observationally consistent value of the amplitude of the power spectrum lie within the following window: \bea {\cal P}^{0}_{\chi\chi}(k\sim {\cal O}(10^{-3}-0.33){\rm Mpc}^{-1})\sim {\cal O}(2.91-2.96)\times 10^{-9}\quad({\rm estimated}).\eea